Asi0Flammeus/ByteLog/learning/zero2hero-c-programming/Zero2Hero-C-Programming.md

     - for eg. like we define a struct and then initialize it with a function -

+### Dynamic Memory Allocation

+- in C, one can use `malloc` libc function to allocate
+  - to call the libc library use `#include <stdlib.h>`
+- when we are done with using the memory for a variable we have to free the memory
+  - `free(variable)` then set variable to `NULL` to delete the pointer
+  - most of the time at then end of the code or scope where the variable is used

 ## Introduction to glibc

 ## File Input & Output